koad/alice/README.md

 - `commands/`: This directory contains a collection of example commands that demonstrate the capabilities and flexibility of koad:io.
 These commands are provided as samples to help you understand how to create your own commands.
 Feel free to explore, modify, or expand upon these examples to suit your specific needs.

-- `modules/`: The `modules` directory holds additional modules or functionalities that can be integrated into your koad:io environment.
-These modules can extend the capabilities of your installation, provide access to external services, or offer specific functionalities that align with your requirements.

-- `lighthouse/`: The `lighthouse` directory, located within the `skeletons` folder, showcases an example of a lighthouse module.
-It serves as a starting point for creating your own lighthouse modules within your koad:io installation.

-- `packages/`: This folder is an auxiliary component that contains user interface elements written for Meteor/Blaze.
-These packages offer pre-built UI components that can be used within your koad:io environment.
-They facilitate the creation of interactive dashboards and visualizations to monitor the state and activities of your system.

 - `README.md`: This file provides an overview of the example installation repository and explains the purpose and structure of its contents.

 ## Getting Started